 The floor, a bench or table?

-We LOVE our Mud Mates Coveralls – they are ideal for process art activities because they are easy to get on and off, keep the kids clothes protected and they are so easy to clean afterwards too.
+Of course our NZ-made Coveralls are ideal for process art activities because they are easy to get on and off, keep the kids clothes protected and they are so easy to clean afterwards too.

 I like to use a tarpaulin where they are working so I can scoop up everything inside it, move it out of the way and sort the materials out later on.